On this page we have collected some frequently asked questions about DynaMaker. The questions and answers are sorted by topic.

 DynaMaker can export several file formats to fit several types of workflows, including 2D files in DXF and PDF, as well as 3D files in CAD (step) and BIM (ifc).
 DynaMaker can also export BOM lists, text files, gcode, cut lits, etc.

-Unlike other known CAD softwares, DynaMaker has a built-in code editor that allows you to program your CAD products instantly since it is cloud-based.
+Unlike other known CAD softwares, DynaMaker runs in the cloud and has a built-in code editor that allows you to program your CAD products instantly.

 No, in DynaMaker you can simplify your model to equations, from which you can build your model and show any desired output.
 You can however use data tables and interpolation to configure from simulation results.

 Yes, if they are not working on the exact same component.

 Yes, every change is version handled with git.
 Restoration of previous versions can be handled by the support team.

 You can find more technical information for developers on docs.dynamaker.com